NotaNewbieCoder/Machine_learning/README.md

 ![spark 1.8](https://img.shields.io/badge/spark-2.3-yellow.svg)

 This is a portfolio of all my Machine learning projects.
 I constantly update this repository as I continue on my learning process.
-I mostly use python 3.6 for the projects.
+I mostly use python 3.6 for my projects.

 ## Useful Links for Machine Learning
 * Machine learning: https://en.wikipedia.org/wiki/Machine_learning